GoogleChrome/web.dev/src/site/content/en/blog/next-gen-css-2019/index.md

 ## Scroll Snap

 [Scroll Snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap/Basic_concepts) lets you define snap points as the user scrolls your content vertically, horizontally, or  both.
-It offers native scroll inertia and deceleration, and it's touch enabled.
+It offers built-in scroll inertia and deceleration, and it's touch enabled.

 This sample code sets up horizontal scrolling in a `<section>` element with snap points aligned to the left sides of child `<picture>` elements: